When should my mammograms begin?

-“As with all screening tests, mammography has both benefits and adverse consequences,” says Samantha Bunting, DO, an OBGYN in Plantation, Florida.
+“As with all screening tests, mammography has both benefits and adverse consequences,” says Samantha Bunting, DO, an OBGYN in Davie, Florida.
 Each organization weighs these benefits and harms a bit differently, she explains, and that influences their recommendations.

 Understanding why the guidelines differ can help you discuss mammography with your healthcare provider (HCP).
 Together, you can make informed choices about screenings.
 Here’s what you should know to make the best decision for you.